ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 This action does require signing, so Clef prompts you to approve it, and if you do,
-asks you for the password you are sending the ETH from.
+asks you for the password of the account from which you are sending the ETH.
 If the password is correct,
 Geth proceeds with the transaction.

 To check, get the account balance of the second account: